lowgunnn/wecet/README.md

 [![trophy](https://github-profile-trophy.vercel.app/?username=Fliinko&theme=onedark)](https://github.com/ryo-ma/github-profile-trophy)

 ## I'm a BsC in Artificial Intelligence student at the University of Malta
-  Currently I am working on my thesis titled 'Mobile Gait Analysis'
+  Recently I submitted my thesis titled 'Mobile Gait Analysis'.
+  Just a small outline, the thesis aims to classify regular and irregular 'gait cycles' using a smart-phone or smart-device

   I mainly work with Python but I sometimes dabble around with Java for app development